 Although much attention has been paid to the question of whether violent video games increase aggressive behavior, little attention has been paid to how such games might encourage antecedents of gun violence.
 One such potential antecedent is gun ownership.
 Possession of a firearm is, after all, necessary to commit gun violence.
 In their report to the National Science Foundation on what is known and what needs to be known about youth violence, Bushman et al. (2016) comment that youths exposed to smoking or drinking media characters are more likely to start smoking or drinking themselves.
 They suggest that “research should test whether youth are more interested in acquiring and using guns after exposure to movie characters that use guns” (Bushman et al., 2016, p.
 32).
 In line with that suggestion, the current study examined whether exposure to violent video games might foster interest in the acquisition of guns.

 To date, little research has examined how first-person shooter video games may influence attitudes towards firearms.
 We have reviewed one yet-unpublished report indicating a negative correlation between violent game exposure and gun control attitudes among college undergraduates (Masked author, in prep).
-This same report cites another unpublished study (nonexperimental dissertation; Yonts, 2002) on a modest sample (N = 78) of adolescents, which found a somewhat inconsistent correlation between violent videogame exposure and permissive attitudes towards playing with firearms.
+This same report cites another unpublished study (nonexperimental dissertation; Yonts, 2002) on a modest sample (N = 78) of adolescents.
+This latter study found a significant correlation between violent videogame exposure and reduced evaluations of the seriousness and deserved punishment for playing with guns.
+However, correlations between similar predictors and similar outcomes were not statistically significant; for example, violent television exposure was not significantly associated with any outcome, and the relationship violent video game exposure and evaluations of guns fell just short of statistical significance.
+The relationship seems, therefore, somewhat inconsistent and in need of further study.

 Despite the dearth of published research on this question, previous research and theory gives us reason to expect that violent video games could influence attitudes towards firearms.
 The General Learning Model (Buckley & Anderson, 2006) posits that video games can act as a learning tool, and that schema and associations learned within a game may influence behaviors and attitudes outside the game.
 Thus, if a violent video game makes a particular gun look attractive or rewards players’ use of a particular gun, players might be expected to have more positive attitudes towards that gun following game play.